Social Media Aggravates Credibility at New York Times

 Why wait until things get so bad you have to call in a crisis communications team, when a little empathy would have sufficed?

 As any top growth marketing hacker will tell you, in a world where anyone can publish their views online, failing to acknowledge mounting criticism usually risks amplifying and aggravating the situation.

-Owned, shared and earned media are different practice with unique staffing requirements.
+Owned, shared, and earned media are different practices with unique staffing requirements.

 But the mainstream media wasn’t built to carry on conversations.
-They’re built to publish, need engage in shared media relations.
+They’re built to publish, need to engage in social media relations.

-So now, as a result of add water and stir content management systems like WordPress available for anyone with something to say, journalists find themselves facing an entirely new challenge with respect to defending why they took the position they did, in every phrase they print.
+So now, as a result of add water and stir content management systems like WordPress available for anyone with something to say, journalists face an entirely new challenge with respect to defending why they took the position they did in every phrase they print.

 “‘The defense should be led by journalists in the news room with support and advice from our corporate communications, marketing and legal departments…’NY Times